-For me, the best way to cook a whole chicken on the barbecue is to be safe and cook it blonde in the oven first – then finish it on the barbecue to get that crispy, golden skin and let that smoky flavour penetrate right through.
+“This chicken is to die for – people won’t be able to stop picking at it.
+For me, the best way to cook a whole bird on the barbecue is to be safe and cook it blonde in the oven first – then finish it on the barbecue to get that crispy, golden skin and let that smoky flavour penetrate right through ”

-Preheat the oven to 190°C/gas 5.
-Remove the chicken from the brine and pat it dry with kitchen towel, then place in a roasting tray.
-Cut a lemon in half and pop it inside the chicken’s cavity with the bay leaves from the brine.
-Cover with a double sheet of tin foil and roast in the oven for 1 hour, until cooked through.
+Remove the chicken from the brine and pat dry with kitchen paper, then place in a roasting tray.
+Halve the lemon and pop it inside the chicken’s cavity with the bay leaves from the brine.
+Cover with a double layer of tin foil and roast in the oven for 1 hour, or until cooked through.

-Meanwhile, cut the potatoes into rough 2cm cubes and toss in a large roasting tray with a good splash of olive oil, the smashed garlic and the picked oregano.
-Season with sea salt and black pepper and roast alongside the chicken for about 40 minutes, or until lovely and crispy and golden.
+Season with sea salt and black pepper and roast alongside the chicken for about 40 minutes, or until lovely and crisp.